xbyte3/xbyte3d/README.md

-# xbyte3d - E2 3D Engine
+# xbyte3d - Open-Source E2 3D Engine.
-xbyte3d is in beta.
-The addition of matrices is planned.
-Any help is appreciated.
-The "xbyte_3d_engine testExample" file is an example of how to work with the engine.
+What is planned to be done:\
+Add matrices (rewrite engine);\
+Add physics.\
+How to get started with the engine?\
+Check the example in the file "xbyte_3d_engine testExample".